Categories:Scraping Tools,Proxy

 Exceptional Performance and Largest IP Pool

-Bright Data achieved 98.44% average success rate across seven challenging domains in independent testing, the highest among all providers tested.
+Bright Data achieved the highest average success rate across seven challenging domains in independent testing.

 The platform operates over 150 million IPs across 195 countries, spanning residential, datacenter, ISP, and mobile proxies.